cloudpassage/kitchen-board/README.md

 ##Requirements and Dependencies
 Ruby > 2.0 , most often tested on Ruby 2.2.2

+Make sure you have bundler installed first:
+`gem install bundler`

 Run bundle install, it should dependencies by this app

 ##Installation